What's that, Tropey? You say Timmy fell down the well? note

-- Snowy from the The Adventures of Tintin comics does this a lot.
+- Snowy from the Tintin comics does this a lot.

 - In the French comic Les Tuniques Bleues (about two cavalrymen in the Union army during the American Civil War), one of the cavalrymen, Blutch, has a horse that has saved his life on multiple occasions.
 Also, because he is a Dirty Coward, he has taught his horse to play dead whenever anyone signals a charge.